vaykoActual/SLAPSHOT/README.md

 <!-- UL -->

 - Built with HTML, CSS, and JavaScript.
-- Styled using Flexbox or Grid.
+- Styled using Flexbox.
-- Using Axios to make requests to NHL records API and returning reord details on the dom.
+- Using Axios to make requests to NHL stats API and returning reord details on the dom.
 - Implementing a responsive design using a media query/breakpoint.
 - Deployed to GitHub.